 At Alternative Bank Limited, we are dedicated to maintaining the highest standards of corporate integrity, ethical business conduct, and transparency.
-Our anti-corruption framework aligns with Nigerian laws and regulations, including the Corrupt Practices and Other Related Offences Act (2000), the Economic and Financial Crimes Commission (EFCC) Act (2004), the Money Laundering (Prevention and Prohibition) Act (2022), and the Code of Corporate Governance for Banks and Discount Houses (2014) issued by the Central Bank of Nigeria (CBN).
+Our anti-corruption framework aligns with Nigerian laws and regulations, including the Corrupt Practices and Other Related Offences Act, 2000, the Economic and Financial Crimes Commission (EFCC) Act 2004, the Money Laundering (Prevention and Prohibition) Act 2022, and Corporate governance Guidelines 2023 issued by the Central Bank of Nigeria (CBN).

-This statement outlines our approach to corporate integrity, governance, and anti-corruption compliance in accordance with the Global Reporting Initiative (GRI) 205 disclosure requirements.
+This Statement outlines our approach to corporate integrity, governance, and anti-corruption compliance in accordance with the Global Reporting Initiative (GRI) 205 disclosure requirements.